wicus199/linuxServer_FSND/README.md

 * **IP Address**: 52.56.103.136
 * **SSH Port**: 2200

-## Wesite URL
+## Website URL
 http://ec2-52-56-103-136.eu-west-2.compute.amazonaws.com/

 ## Server setup process

 This section details the steps performed to set up the server to host the Item Catalog project.
 A summary of the steps are:
 * Set up the firewall to only allow incoming connections on certain ports
-* Changed the SSH port from 22 to 2200
+* Changed the SSH port from `22` to `2200`
 * Created a `grader` account with `sudo` privileges
 * Created an `.ssh` directory for the `grader` user with limited permission
 * Generated a key pair for the `grader` user to be able to use ssh to login to the server
 * Changed the local timezone to UTC
 * Install global packages using the `sudo` command
-* Checkout the GitHub repository of the Item Catalog project to the /var/www/itemCatalog directory
+* Checkout the GitHub repository of the Item Catalog project to the `/var/www/itemCatalog` directory
 * Set up a python3 virtual environment inside the project directory
 * Activate the virtual environment and install packages necessary for the project
 * Change Apache server configuraion settings
-* Set up a database and run the database.py file to create the tables
+* Set up a database and run the `database.py` file to create the tables
 * Start the server

 ### Firewall setup

 The `ufw` package was used to set up the firewall for the server.
 The following steps were performed to set up the firewall:
-* Deny all incoming conenctions by default: `sudo ufw default deny incoming`
+* Deny all incoming connections by default: `sudo ufw default deny incoming`
 * Allow all outgoing connections by default: `sudo ufw default allow outgoing`
 * Allow connections on port `2200` (SSH): `sudo ufw allow 2200/tcp`
 * Allow connections on port `80` (HTTP): `sudo ufw allow 80/tcp`